Personal Injury Lawyer Tampa, FL

 Don’t Sign Any Kind of Release That Allows Third Parties To Obtain Your Records

 In general, don’t sign any kind of release for anything that anybody’s insurance wants you to sign.
 You could be signing away your rights without even knowing it.
-Always show any documents to your personal injury lawyer in Tampa, FL, at Jeff Murphy Law before signing anything.
+Always show any documents to your Tampa personal injury lawyer, at Jeff Murphy Law before signing anything.

 Don’t Be Bullied Into Settling Too Early